microsoft/aed-content-nasa-su20/Learn/rocks-project/3-read-and-train-data/includes/7-summary.md

 # Summary

-In this module, you learned about how to import data and how to get it ready to train a artificial intelligence model with.
+In this module, you learned about how to import data and how to get the data ready to train an artificial intelligence model with.